Ab initio Quantum Simulation of Strongly Correlated Materials with Quantum Embedding: Framework

 where the occupied orbitals are denoted by $\tilde{m}$ and $\tilde{n}$ while the virtual orbitals are denoted by $\tilde{a}$ and $\tilde{b}$; $\sigma$ and $\tau$ are the corresponding spin indices.
 For an unrestricted UCCSD, occupation and excitation amplitude of the spin-up and spin-down orbitals are allowed to be different.
 The converged quantum circuit with variationally optimal parameters will be used to measure the one- and two-particle reduced density matrix, \textit{i.e.} $^{1}D^{\text{\text{QC}}}_{\text{emb}}$ and $^{2}D^{\text{\text{QC}}}_{\text{emb}}$, respectively; Similar to the classical algorithm these quantities are required to calculate the energy contribution from each fragment as well as to optimize a global chemical potential.

-Once we solve the embedding Hamiltonian, the correlation potential $u$ is employed to minimizes the difference of one-particle density matrix between the correlated density matrix $^{1}D^{\text{\text{QC}}}_{\text{emb}}$ and the mean-field~(mf) density matrix $^{1}D^{\rm{mf}}_{\text{emb}}$.
+Once we solve the embedding Hamiltonian, a correlation potential $u$ is employed to minimizes the difference of one-particle density matrix between the correlated density matrix $^{1}D^{\text{\text{QC}}}_{\text{emb}}$ and the mean-field~(mf) density matrix $^{1}D^{\rm{mf}}_{\text{emb}}$.
 This is often defined as a self-consistent DMET, denoted in this work as sc-DMET, to distinguish itself with a one-shot DMET~(o-DMET) where the mean-field bath is not optimized.
-In our algorithm, we locally search for the sub-block of the correlation potential or $u_{\textbf{a}}$ for only strongly correlated fragment \textbf{a} while leave the weak correlated fragment \textbf{b} aside.
+In our algorithm, we locally search for the sub-block of the correlation potential or $u_{\textbf{a}}$ only for the strongly correlated fragment \textbf{a} while leave the weakly correlated fragment \textbf{b} aside.

 The cost function thus can be written as

 where $^{1}D_{\tilde{p} \tilde{q}}^{\text{classical}}$ is the mean-field one-particle reduced density matrix corresponding to the total system.
 Note if there is more than one strongly correlated fragments, the global correlation potential $u$ will be reconstructed by simply concatenating all submatrices $u_{\textbf{a}}$ into the corresponding submatrix.
 From our numerical experiments below, we have observed that this strategy usually leads to a fast convergence of the correlation potential with a satisfactory accuracy.
 Note that our proposed algorithm can be directly applied to multiple fragments, thus enabling a flexible framework to combine different quantum and classical solvers for the electronic structure of one crystal.